Understanding static pressure in HVAC ducts.

 • 1.3.
 Improperly sized ductwork: Inadequate duct sizing can result in low static pressure as the air struggles to flow through narrow passages.

-READ MORE Importance of cleanliness in HVAC ducts.
+READ MORE Role of ductwork in maintaining HVAC temperature.

 2. Signs of low static pressure in HVAC systems